Apprenticeship in Botanical Horticulture

 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom at interview.
 The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Certificate Level 2 which is accredited.
 Four employed apprentices are recruited per year, making up 12 in total.

-Completed application forms, together with an essay of 250 - 500 words describing why you wish to undertake the Kew Apprenticeship, should be returned no later than 28 February in the year of recruitment.
+Online applications, together with an essay of 250 - 500 words describing why you wish to undertake the Kew Apprenticeship, should be submitted no later than 28 February in the year of recruitment.
 Interviews are scheduled for late March/early April, with the Apprenticeship starting the first Monday in August.

 This is a three-year fixed term appointment (employment).
 Apprentices receive 30 days leave in addition to day release to attend college.